Queen of the skies: The Boeing 747 is playing a hero's role during Covid-19 crisis

-(CNN) — During the week of April 21, there were just two passenger-carrying 747 jumbo jets flying around the world.
+(CNN) — Earlier this week, British Airways retired its fleet of Boeing 747s four years ahead of schedule.
 The Covid-19 pandemic has made the Queen of the Skies an acutely endangered monarch.

 But Her Majesty might just be having the finest moment of her reign.

 As the pandemic continues to sweep the globe, it has catastrophically impacted airline operations.
-Restrictions on domestic and international flying have reduced schedules to a mere fraction of the thousands of flights that operated every day just a couple of months ago.
+A sharp drop in demand for travel has reduced schedules to a mere fraction of the thousands of flights that operated every day just a couple of months ago.

 Accelerated retirement

-Two-thirds of the world's fleet of jetliners -- almost 17,000 out of 26,000 aircraft -- have been placed in storage or permanently retired from service.
 The iconic 747, already dwindling in numbers at the world's airlines, has been hard hit by the pandemic, with all but a handful grounded and heading for retirement.

 With the passenger fleet largely idled, cargo that once moved unknowingly under our feet on wide-body passenger jets has to find its way to market some other way.